Alton8/Bill-Divider-App/README.md

 # Project

+Final project turned into random project

-Allows users to calculate how much each person in a party owes when paying for the bill.
+Allow users to calculate how much each person in a party owes when paying for the bill.
 In addition it provides a (funny) message based off how much an individual spent.

 Future Possible Updates:
 1. Create a text box that allows users to add a tip to the final bill if desired (Finished?
 There might be some bugs 😬)